ritik8004/drupal_assignment/README.md

   Drush command to set config to all: drush -l <site-url> cset acq_checkoutcom.settings apple_pay_allowed_in 'all' --input-format=yaml

 ### Installing drupal-check (Deprecated code).
-* Install drupal-check in your project using Composer as a development dependency like so: composer require mglaman/drupal-check
-* You can also install this globally using Composer like so: composer global require mglaman/drupal-check
 * Command format: drupal-check [OPTIONS] [DIRS]

 * Options: